-What is the cost of living in Huntsville compared to the D.C. metropolitan area?
+What is the difference in locality pay in Huntsville compared to the D.C. metropolitan area?

 Locality pay rates are different for the D.C. metropolitan area than in Huntsville.
 This is because the cost of living in Alabama is lower than in the D.C. metropolitan area.
-For example, home prices in Huntsville are 4.5 percent lower than the national average (and almost 9 percent lower than the D.C. metropolitan area).
+For example, home prices in Huntsville are 4.5% lower than the national average (and almost 9% lower than the D.C. metropolitan area).

-Alabama income tax is assessed at 5 percent of annual income; there is no local income tax.
-In comparison, as of October 2018, Virginia income tax is assessed at 5.75 percent for most taxpayers; the District of Columbia income tax is assessed at a range of 6 to 8.5 percent based on taxable income; and Maryland is assessed at a range of 4.75 to 5.5 percent based on taxable income and most surrounding counties also assess a local income tax ranging from 2.83 to 3.2 percent.
+Alabama income tax is assessed at 5% of annual income; there is no local income tax.
+In comparison, as of October 2018, Virginia income tax is assessed at 5.75% for most taxpayers; the District of Columbia income tax is assessed at a range of 6% to 8.5% based on taxable income; and Maryland is assessed at a range of 4.75% to 5.5% based on taxable income and most surrounding counties also assess a local income tax ranging from 2.83% to 3.2%.

 Are the health plans offered in Huntsville the same as in the D.C. metropolitan area?

-Click the state of Alabama (AL) on the map and a list of all federal health care plans will appear.
+Employees can find a list of federal health care plans available in Alabama on the Office of Personnel Management website.
 Some plans listed are available nationwide and may be the same as your current plan.

 What are the leading employers and industries in the area?